hailiangh/hailiangh.github.io/TA/ECEN689_Spring2022/lab6_manual.md

 ### Viterbi decoder
 Given an encoded bitstream, Viterbi decoder is employed to decode it.
 First, we need to find a reliable way to represent our encoding system.
 For the encoding example detailed above, we can represent it by the circuit shown in Figure 1.

+There are two registers x[n-1] and x[n-2].
+Besides, we can also represent this using a finite state machine as shown in Figure 2.
+In Figure 2, the number in each state represents the value stored in the registers (x[n-1] and x[n-2]), with the leftmost bit representing the most recent bit (\mathbit{x}[\mathbit{n}-\mathbf{1}]).

+The length of the bits in each state is K-1.
+Each x/yy on edge represents that if the next bit is x, the parity bits output is yy.
+The length of the bits of yy is r.

 ## Implementation

 ## Submission